dojo/docs/dijit/form/DateTextBox.rst

 Ideally, your server application will send and receive dates in the ISO standard format.
 Dojo recommends it as a best practice, but your data may not conform.
 For example when Oracle database processes dates, by default it insists on dd-MMM-yyyy format in English, as in 01-APR-2006.
 Perhaps you do not control the database or cannot write a shim to convert the dates server side.
 How do you get around it?

-To accept dates from the server in this format (but continue to work with dates on the client using local conventions), you can create your own widget class which overrides the _setValueAttr (setValue in Dojo versions < 1.2) method of DateTextBox.
+To accept dates from the server in this format (but continue to work with dates on the client using local conventions), you can create your own widget class which overrides the postMixInProperties and serialize methods of DateTextBox.
 (See `dijit <dijit>`_ for details on creating your own widgets).
 Here's an example:

 .. cv-compound::